 Melting Moments are a perennial favourite among those with a sweet tooth.
-They are easy to make and this version, with a maple-tinted filling, make a fantastic Christmas treat.
+They are easy to make and this version has a fabulous maple-tinted filling.

 If maple syrup isn’t for you, substitute a few drops of your favourite essence, zest or a tablespoon of fruit pulp.